University of Technology Sydney

 Teaching and learning strategies

-Researching Design Histories will be delivered through blended learning for students studying locally and online for students who are offshore.
+Researching Design Histories will be delivered through blended learning for students studying locally.
 The delivery format of this subject is a one hour lecture followed by a two hour tutorial.
+Primary content is delivered in lectures and through modules on Canvas.

 Lectures:

-Depending on the week, lectures will be presented in person, live on Zoom, and/or as a recording made available on Canvas.
-Please see the weekly description of the lecture to find out the mode of delivery for that week.
+Lectures will be presented in person, live on Zoom, and as a recording made available on Canvas.
+Please see the weekly description of the lecture to find out more information for each week.
 Any changes to the schedule will be communicated in the Announcements section on Canvas.

-Tutorials will be delivered face-to-face and through Zoom for students studying remotely.
+Tutorials will be delivered face-to-face.
 Tutorials are collaborative spaces for you to discuss and share ideas with your tutors and peers.
-Your tutor will help the group to stay on track with the subject content, facilitate discussion and offer expert insight and direction as needed, but as learners you are primarily responsible for creating a dynamic class environment.
+Your tutor will help the group to stay on track with the subject content and assessments.
+They will also facilitate discussion and offer expert insight and direction as needed, but as learners you are primarily responsible for creating a dynamic class environment.

 Preparation:

-To make the most of the learning opportunities offered through the subject, watch the lecture and complete required readings and preparatory tasks as instructed before class.
-It is your responsibility to arrive to tutorials with questions and insights gleaned from engaging with the subject materials (readings, lecture, additional resources).
+To make the most of the learning opportunities offered through the subject, attend the lecture and complete required readings and preparatory tasks as instructed before class.
+It is your responsibility to arrive at tutorials with questions and insights gleaned from engaging with the subject materials (readings, lectures, additional resources).

 Skill development: